Policies and Procedures

 Our parent handbook covers topics from A to Z, Attendance to Volunteers.
 If questions arise about uniforms, discipline, technology use, discipline and many other topics, the handbook probably holds the answer.

-Now available is our Family Handbook for Returning to School 2020-21.
+Now available is our Family Handbook for 2022-23.
 Please download and read.

 Our Wellness Policy